Explore the 12 Best Books for Financial Advisors

-The E-Myth Revisited has sold over 1 million copies since publication and is ranked #3 on Amazon’s Best Seller list for small businesses.
+The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for small businesses.

 11. The LinkedIn Guide for Financial Advisors: Six Steps to Identify Qualified Prospects and Generate Referrals by Claire Akin

 Best book for financial advisors who want to generate referrals through LinkedIn

 The LinkedIn Guide for Financial Advisors is another great e-book on digital marketing services, specifically LinkedIn and how to use it as a tool to generate referrals.